Hyperthyroidism (Overactive Thyroid) Online

 How a telehealth GP can help

 A NewDoc GP can take a detailed history, order thyroid function tests, and issue referrals to an endocrinologist for definitive diagnosis and treatment.
 For ongoing monitoring, your GP can coordinate follow-up bloods and communicate with your specialist team.
+You can request a thyroid function test referral or follow up after results are back.

-Some treatments — such as radioactive iodine or thyroid surgery — require specialist, in-person care.
-Antithyroid medications are typically initiated or overseen by specialists but your GP may be involved in ongoing prescribing once stable.
+Some treatments such as radioactive iodine or thyroid surgery require specialist, in-person care.
+Antithyroid medications are typically initiated or overseen by specialists, but your GP may be involved in ongoing prescribing once stable.

 When to seek urgent care